CamelliaCommunity/wiki-frontend/README.md

 > [!NOTE]
 > Alpha will move to Beta (beta.camellia.wiki) and live to camellia.wiki once finished.
+>
 > Regarding the current (soon legacy), it will remain available at legacy.camellia.wiki once the change has begun, subject to takedown at any given point.

 ## Articles

 > [!WARNING]
-> We will be moving articles to their own repository and most likely switching to our own system.
+> We have moved articles to [their own repository]([https://github.com/CamelliaCommunity/wiki-articles).
+>
-> Please do not move articles to this repo unless otherwise stated.
+> Please do not move or place articles on the frontend repo.
+Thanks!

 ## Getting Started